by Danny Bernstein

 The Classic Hikes are the second Tuesday of the month, March through December, with hikes of different levels of difficulty.
 Each hike features special elements of the Smokies, from wildflowers to historic buildings to waterfalls to mountain views.
 A member of the Classic Hike Advisory Team leads the hike.

-The next available Classic Hike is the July 11 hike to Hemphill Bald from Polls Gap.
-The June hike is sold out.
+The next available Classic Hike is the June 13 hike to Chimney Tops.
+The May Classic Hike is sold out.

 You must register prior to the hike.

 After completing registration, you will receive an email the Friday before the hike with directions, and more information.
 All hikes begin at 9 a.m.
 The cost is $20 for members and $35 for non-members.

 Many of this year’s Classic Hikes are part of the 100 Favorite Trails Challenge.
 Charlies Bunion = #27, Chimney Tops = #22, Deep Creek Waterfalls Loop = #18, Hemphill Bald from Polls Gap = #37, and Smokemont Loop = #28.